memgraph/docs/gqlalchemy/how-to-guides/loaders/make-a-custom-file-system-importer.md

 > To learn how to import table data from a file to Memgraph database, head
 > over to the How to import table data guide.

-If you want to read from a file system not currently supported by GQLAlchemy, or use a file type currently not readable, you can implement your own by extending abstract classes `FileSystemHandler` and `DataLoader`, respectively.
+If you want to read from a file system not currently supported by **GQLAlchemy**, or use a file type currently not readable, you can implement your own by extending abstract classes `FileSystemHandler` and `DataLoader`, respectively.

 ## Implementing a new `FileSystemHandler`

-For this guide, you will use the existing `PyarrowDataLoader` capable of reading CSV, Parquet, ORC, IPC, Feather and Arrow file formats.
-PyArrow reader supports [fsspec](https://filesystem-spec.readthedocs.io/en/latest/)-compatible file systems, so to implement an Azure Blob filesystem, you need to follow these steps.
+For this guide, you will use the existing `PyArrowDataLoader` capable of reading CSV, Parquet, ORC and IPC/Feather/Arrow file formats.
+The PyArrow loader class supports [fsspec](https://filesystem-spec.readthedocs.io/en/latest/)-compatible file systems, so to implement an **Azure Blob** file system, you need to follow these steps.

 ### 1. Extend the `FileSystemHandler` class

-This class holds the connection to the filesystem service and handles the path from which the `DataLoader` object reads.
+This class holds the connection to the file system service and handles the path from which the `DataLoader` object reads.
 To get a fsspec-compatible instance of an Azure Blob connection, you can use the `adlfs` package.
 All that's left to do is to override the `get_path` method.